Jozty/website/content/functions/head.md

 title:  head function
 description: a thorough tour of head function
 ---
-## Complement
+## Head

 <br>

 Returns the first element of the given list or string.
-In some libraries this function is named `first`.
+Its return undefined for empty list.

 <br>